Robin Thicke: 2008–2010: Something Else and Sex Therapy

 Seven months after the release of Something Else, Billboard.com announced that Thicke would release his fourth studio album in the fall of 2009, his first to not be mainly self-produced.
 The album, titled Sex Therapy, had its release date postponed to winter, on December 15, 2009.
 The first single from the album was the title track, produced by Polow Da Don, which in March 2010 became Thicke's second song to top the Hot R&B/Hip-Hop Songs chart.
 The lead single for international markets was "Rollacosta" featuring singer Estelle.
 The second U.S. single was "It's in the Mornin'" featuring Snoop Dogg.
-"Shakin' It for Daddy", featuring rapper Nicki Minaj, produced by Polow Da Don, was supposed to be released as a single at some point, however, its release was eventually canceled.
+"Shakin' It 4 Daddy", featuring rapper Nicki Minaj, produced by Polow Da Don, was supposed to be released as a single at some point, however, its release was eventually canceled.

 Speaking of the musical background to Sex Therapy, Thicke told Pete Lewis – Deputy Editor of Blues & Soul – "I'm always gonna have the influence of Marvin Gaye, Stevie Wonder and Al Green in my music.
 But with this album I also wanted to show my hip hop side.
-I grew up listening to Run-DMC and N.W.A and Biggie and Pac and Jay-Z ...
+I grew up listening to Run-DMC and N.W.A and Biggie and Pac and Jay-Z...
 So I really wanted to make a record that represented how much that music has influenced me."
 Earlier in 2009, on October 14, Leighton Meester's debut single "Somebody to Love", featuring Thicke, was released.
 Thicke told MTV he hoped to have Lil Wayne on the album.
-He also pointed out that he was featured on Lil Wayne's last two albums, and Lil Wayne was on his last two albums.
+He also pointed out that he was featured on Lil Wayne's last two albums Tha Carter II (2005) and The Carter III, and Lil Wayne was on his last two albums.
 "We're kind of good luck charms for each other."

 Thicke appeared on ABC's New Year's Rockin' Eve on January 1, 2010, and performed three songs in Las Vegas, in a pre-recorded segment.
 Also in 2010, it was confirmed that he, along with Melanie Fiona, would feature on The Freedom Tour with Alicia Keys.
 As of October 2011, the album has sold 289,000 copies in the United States.
 On February 5, 2010, Thicke participated in BET's SOS Saving Ourselves: Help For Haiti telethon concert, held in response to the 2010 Haiti earthquake.